danielgafni/Bachelor/README.md

 ![competition distribution](overview/competition_distribution.png)

+I'm also experimenting with simultaneous training of XY and YY connections.
+It also improves the accuracy, but my hypothesis right now is that sequential training gives better results.

+**The networks below don't have their weights YY trained**.

-Locally Connected don't need a lot of training examples:
+Locally Connected networks don't need a lot of training examples:

 ![accuracy dependence on number of training iterations](overview/accuracy-n_iter.png)